 Data entry sounds simple.

 And yes, it’s a clerical role involving information processing – but don’t let that fool you.
 There are thousands of different types of data entry jobs and they range enormously in their level of skill requirements!
+They range from simple typing roles to professional level jobs requiring high speed, experience, and accuracy.
+To get started, take one of these recommended data entry courses and then apply for your preferred job.

 Whether you’re putting together a job spec for a new recruit or exploring employment vacancies, you must know the difference between transcription, editing, and data cleaning, which can all be aspects of a Data Entry job.